tk-notes/lucas-meier-blog/content/projects/2021/multiset-hash/index.md

 link: "https://github.com/cronokirby/multiset-hash"
 ---

-A simple hash function that can hash sets incrementally.
+A simple incremental hash function for multi-sets.
 The result of the function depends only on what objects are passed into the function, and not the order they appear.